Theory, policy and practice of development

 This module provides a grounding in the Sociology and Politics of development, which is complementary to the module Political Economy of Development in the MSc Development Studies.

 The first term explores theoretical ideas and debates about development, with a historical perspective.
 Those ideas and debates are better understood when located in the historical contexts and conditions that generate them, that shape what issues and problems are identified, how they are identified, how solutions to them are sought – and by whom: what kinds of people.
 This, in effect, puts questions of agency at the centre of understanding development ideas and policies.

 The second term builds on the first to explore the application of ideas covered in the first term to specific areas and issues of development policy and different kinds of agency.

 Students attend a weekly lecture and participate in a weekly seminar group.
 Seminar sessions include student presentations and group discussion of assigned readings related to the lecture topics.

-By the end of the course you should be able to command and demonstrate the following knowledge and skills:
+By the end of the module you should be able to command and demonstrate the following knowledge and skills: